LilianBoulard/PassionFroidImageNet/README.md

-# PassionFroidImageNet
+# PassionFroidImageNet (PFIN)
 Repository for the Ynov 48h challenge

 ## Technical information

-This project uses a NoSQL database and stores images .
+This project uses a NoSQL database to store images.

-Note: due to privacy concerns, the server's address is not hard-coded, but referenced by the environment variable `PFIN_SERVER`.

-It uses Flask for the front-end, which uses another environment variable named `PFIM_SECRET`.
+Two configuration variables are defined:
+- `PFIN_SERVER`: the server's address.
+- `PFIN_SECRET`: a secret key used locally.

+Both are set in the file `pfin/config.py`.

 ## Cloning the repository locally

     git clone https://github.com/LilianBoulard/PassionFroidImageNet

 ## Installing the requirements